Seirdy/seirdy.one/content/posts/whatsapp-and-the-domestication-of-users.md

 Before it turned into a manifesto of sorts, this post was intended to be an expanded version of a comment I left under a [Fediverse post](https://fosstodon.org/@binyamin/105608407071699797) by [Binyamin Green](https://binyam.in/).

 I initially decided to expand it to its current form for personal reasons.
 Nowadays, people demand a thorough explanation every time I refuse to use something that "everybody" uses (WhatsApp, Microsoft Office, Windows, macOS, Google Docs...).
 They'll usually ignore the explanation, but they expect one anyway.
 By the next time I meet them, they'll have forgotten our prior conversation and will re-enact the same dialogue again.
-Justifying all my life choices by sending logically correct statements into the void--knowing that everything I say will be ignored--is an emotionally draining process that has taken a toll on my mental health for the past few years; sending my friends this article and changing the subject should save me a few gray hairs in the years to come.
+Justifying all my life choices by sending logically correct statements into the void---knowing that everything I say will be ignored---is an emotionally draining process that has taken a toll on my mental health for the past few years; sending my friends this article and changing the subject should save me a few gray hairs in the years to come.

 This article extends the guiding philosophies of the Free Software and Copyleft movements.
 Thanks to [Barna Zsombor](https://bzsombor.web.elte.hu/) for giving good feedback over IRC.